an arcade cabinet kit from Amazon which includes a USB encoder and map the controls in-game.

-However, I didn’t think I wanted to be limited to a pre-programmed encoder.
+However, I don’t think I want to be limited to a pre-programmed encoder.
 I’d like to explore adding an accelerometer for nudge support or even a real plunger.
 That lead me to consider a microcontroller-based setup.

 I think replicating his VR controller is the perfect place to start for a controls test rig and a great beginning for the project.